vmoreg00/mosquito/README.md

 'independent'-reads against the reference.
 Furthermore, we converted sam to bam.

 #2016-07-12
 To be able to visualize SNPs and indels we converted BAM files to VCF.
 First of all, we downloaded and indexed the reference.
 After that, the samples were sorted and indexed.
-Once you have it, you will be able to convert to VCF and to analize any genotypic variation.
+Once you have it, you will be able to convert to VCF and to analyze any genotypic variation.

 #2016-07-21
 Run pyrad  with the assembled reads.